michaelpatrickpurcell/prophecy/README.md

 During the game additional Aspects can be Attached to a Character and existing Aspects can be modified to reflect how a Character changes in response to the events that occur as the players [Tell the Story](#tell-the-story).

 ### Write an Outline
-During this phase, the players will write an _Outline_ that describes how the Characters will try to prevent the Catastrophe.
+During this phase, the players will write an _Outline_ that describes how the Characters will try to deal with the Catastrophe.
 The Outline describes a collection of Scenes that are arranged in a hierarchical tree-like structure.

 To Write an Outline, the players will first Sketch a Scene called the _Finale_.
 The Finale will be the last Scene that the players Perform when they [Tell the Story](#tell-the-story).
-The Objective of the Finale should describe how the Characters intend to prevent the Catastrophe.
+The Objective of the Finale should describe how the Characters intend to deal with the Catastrophe.
 The Difficulty Rating of the Finale is always _d = 4_.

 Then, the players will Sketch additional Scenes that describe the events that will lead to the Finale.